cusdulab/MLSF/README.md

 ## results
 This directory contains a file and a subdirectory: results.xlsx and plots.
 The results.xlsx file lists all the results in four tables (two similarity measures * two similarity directions).
-The plots subdirectory contains 36 figures in both PDF and TIFF (600 dpi) formats showing and comparing the predictive performance of nine scoring functions.
+The plots subdirectory contains 36 figures in PDF, TIFF and PNG (600 dpi) formats showing and comparing the predictive performance of nine scoring functions.

 ## License
 MIT License